KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 Add new Data Source
 ############

-To let all the BI tools work properly you need to configure DB connection.
-There are two different options available for the configuration **JNDI** (recommended) and **JDBC**.
+To let all the BI tools work properly, you need to configure DB connection.
+There are two different options available for the configuration, **JNDI** (recommended) and **JDBC**.

 Connect to your data
 --------------------